Woodbine reducing purses in some stakes races during 133-day 2017 meet

 "We continue to commit to working with our industry partners, who understand the challenges Woodbine faces in balancing the pressures of offering quality horse-racing product to our loyal fans and the significant expense attached to conducting our business."

-A date for the $500,000 Prince of Wales Stakes, the second leg of the Triple Crown, at Fort Erie Racetrack hasn't been announced.
+The $500,000 Prince of Wales Stakes, the second leg of the Triple Crown, is scheduled for July 25 at Fort Erie Racetrack.

 The Queen's Plate will be run July 2 and highlight Woodbine's 133-day meet, which begins April 15 and runs to Dec.
 10. For the second straight year, the Woodbine Mile will go on a Saturday (Sept.
 16) rather than a Sunday.